ssylvis/bootstrap-rc/README.md

 `vi` is installed as part of Xcode but this adds support for `mouse_sgr` (mouse selection for >233 columns)

     brew install vim

+### Editors
+#### Visual Studio Code
+Recommended for Javascript/Typescript or Ruby development.
+The standard install works well, but you will want to add the following extensions:

+*Ruby*

+    gem install ruby-debug-ide
+    gem install solargraph

 ### Git
 #### Bash-Completion